mEngstroem/EasyReflectometryApp/docs/src/tutorial.md

-# Tutorial
+# Getting started
-This is the tutorial for getting started with EasyReflectometryApp and how to use it.
+This is the tutorial for EasyReflectometryApp and how to use it.
 Version: 1.0.0

 ## Home page